 Combine 2 oz of blended scotch or bourbon with 1/4 oz of amaretto in a mixing glass that is filled 2/3 full of ice.

-Give the liqueurs a stir and then strain into a fresh glass of ice.
+Stir the liqueurs and then strain into a fresh glass of ice.

 Popular Italian Drinks: Italian Liqueurs